 “Is it a stock, or like a managed account?”

 “Like a hedge fund, we don’t want to go public, to many filings that drive up expenses for no reason that does us any good.
 If it works, we don’t need to raise money via a public offering, money will come to us.”

 We disconnect.
 Leon has earned maybe a hundred grand from my legal work, he’s fair, expensive, but fair considering the quality of his work.
 I don’t negotiate quality.

 I pass along the lawyers name and phone number.

-‘yes, she wants to have breakfast before you head over to the child welfare whatever it is they call it in Connecticut.
-My guy wouldn’t recommend her if she wasn’t top tier, just go with her recommendations. she has your credentials, i doubt this is a problem. get rested, or distract yourself with Zoe C, she’s good at taking one’s mind off things, or at least keeping your mind on her’
+'yes she wants to have breakfast before you head over to the child welfare whatever it is they call it in connecticut my guy wouldn’t recommend her if she was not top tier go with her recommendations she has your credentials i doubt this is a problem get rested or distract yourself with Zoe C she’s good at taking ones mind off things or at least keeping your mind on her’

 She hangs up, Zoe C is definitely more enticing than talking to me on the phone.

 Zoe C is in my head, ‘In a few Natalie won’t be capable of sentient thought, nite.’